What is a Naming Ceremony?

 What happens in a

-As I get to know you and your family this helps me to write your story.
+Getting to know each family helps me to write their story.
 Every Ceremony is bespoke to each family.

 There are elements in every Ceremony that are the same, but you still have a say if you include all of these elements or not.